 (1) Applications are called for by the Forrest Research Foundation and must be submitted by the advertised closing date.

 (2) Applications must include the following documentation in order to be considered–

-f) Contact details for four referees (two personal and two academic);
+e) Contact details for four referees (one personal (optional) and three academic).

 10. Selection criteria: